Enriched functor categories for functor calculus: An application to functor calculus

+and then taking the homotopy fiber of the induced map between the two vertical homotopy fibers.
+See \cite[\S 3.1]{bjm} for details.

-Our next step is to rewrite this definition using representable functors.
-We begin by replacing $\C$ with the category $\C_\bot$ whose objects are the objects of $\C$ together with one additional object $\bot$, and whose morphisms are those of $\C$ together with the identity morphism on $\bot$.
-Given a functor $F \colon \C \rightarrow \D$, we can extend it to a functor $F \colon \C_\bot \rightarrow \D$ defined on objects by
+Our next step is to define a representable version of $\bot_nF$ in a manner similar to that used for $T_nF$ in Definition \ref{rept} and Proposition \ref{p:brrep}.
+To do so, we rewrite $F_n^{\P_0(\mathbf{2})}(-;(S_1,\dots, S_n))$ as a functor applied to objects in a single category $\C_\bot$, obtained from $\C$ by adjoining an initial object $\bot$.
+In other words, $\C_\bot$ is the category whose objects are the objects of $\C$ together with one additional object $\bot$, and whose morphisms are the morphisms of $\C$ together with the identity morphism on $\bot$ and a unique morphism $\bot \rightarrow A$ for each object $A$ in $\C$.